Scorch by Stacey Gregg is a look at the actions of a transgender teenager, brought up in a world of homophobia and sexism.

 The stage is a circle with the seats placed around it, with the house lights up so McAllister can make eye contact with each audience member and bring them into Kes’s life.

-Teenage angst and identity are not new topics, but framing these in a look from the point of view of a trans male coming to terms with himself as well as media backlash to his actions and identity add a fresh layer of complexity to this engaging piece.
+Teenage angst and identity are not new topics, but framing these in a look from the point of view of a trans male coming to terms with himself as well as media backlash to his actions and identity, along with the issue of consent, add a fresh layer of complexity to this engaging piece.

-It is impossible to develop a full sympathy for Kes, but it is clear that he is a product of a transphobic society which needs challenging.
+It is impossible to develop a full sympathy for Kes as the betrayal Jules feels is valid, but it is clear that he is someone who struggles in a transphobic society which needs challenging.

 Runs in Project Arts Centre until 3rd of March 2018